EternalWill43/note/topics/solid.md

 *What is wanted here is something like the following substitution property: If for each object o1 of type S there is an object o2 of type T such that for all programs P defined in terms of T, the behavior of P is unchanged when o1 is substituted for o2 then S is a subtype of T.1*

 ***IF*** the supertype isn't abstract and can be implemented, it should be replaceable by a subtype class instance without breaking the application.

+### Interface Segregation Principle

+You are working on system S, you want to introduce framework F into the system, and framework F specifically only works with database D:

+S -> F -> D

+If something changes or breaks in D (that you weren't even using in S), S can still fail.

+### Dependency Inversion Principle

+Source code dependencies should depend on abstractions and not concretions.